God in Islam: Uniqueness

 The Hanafi jurist and theologian, al-Tahawi (d.
-321/933), wrote in his treatise on theology, commonly known as al-'Aqida al-Tahawiyya:
+321/933), wrote in his treatise on theology, commonly known as al-'Aqida al-Tahawiyya: Al-Tahawi refutes the anthropomorphist view that Allah has a humanoid physical body in a place (eg. arsh), direction or etc.

-"Whoever describes Allah even with a single human quality/attribute, has disbelieved/blasphemed.
-So whoever understands this, will take heed and refrain from such statements as those of disbelievers, and knows that Allah in His attributes is utterly unlike human beings."
+"Whoever describes Allah even with a single human quality / attribute, has disbelieved / blasphemed.
+So whoever understands this, will take heed and refrain from such statements as those of disbelievers, and knows that Allah in His attributes is utterly unlike human beings." / "He is exalted / transcendent beyond having limits, ends, organs, limbs and parts (literally: tools).
+The six directions do not encompass/contain Him like the rest of created things."